tldr-pages/tldr/pages/common/wal.md

 # wal

-> A tool to create color schemes based on the dominant colors of a wallpaper.
+> Create color schemes based on the dominant colors of a wallpaper.
 > More information: <https://github.com/dylanaraps/pywal>.

 - Preview color scheme: